Projects and partnerships

 As part of the UN’s Ethical Fashion Initiative Designer Accelerator programme, we organise a full schedule of immersive workshops covering all aspects of production.

 Our training is designed to guide the brands through the entire production journey as they build samples for their upcoming collections.
-The designers begin the training with the foundations: getting to know the style and anatomy of the product they are designing, creating a detailed specifications sheet, and how to effectively communicate the product idea.
+The designers begin the training with the foundations: getting to know the style and anatomy of the product they are designing, creating a detailed specifications sheet, and how to effectively communicate their product ideas.

 In addition to site visits to cloth mills and tanneries, the workshop covers additional topics such as design with cost considerations and courses on incorporating sustainable practices in production.